desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   with an empty record set returned from all authoritative nameservers not qualifying as a failure,

-- The PTR record does not match (Step 3),

-- DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, or failure of DNSSEC validation (Step 4),
+- DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, or failure of DNSSEC validation (Step 3),

-- Inconsistent responses (Step 5),
+- Inconsistent responses (Step 4),

 - The tentative DS record set includes a signature algorithm without referencing a key of that algorithm which signs the Child's DNSKEY